BYU-ITC-344/byu-itc-344.github.io/lab-7/index.md

 1. Make sure to read the documentation that details what services should be running, who the valid users and administrators are, any company requirements for that VM, and what software packages are allowed or prohibited.
 1. The lab's overall goal is to find and fix as many security, configuration, or policy issues as possible.
 However, you may make a change that could fix a problem that is not scored or do it in a way not recognized by the scoring engine.
 1. Some things to look out for include removing users, password policies, unauthorized scripts or shells, non-work related materials, prohibited software, etc.
-1. 48 hours after the lab has started, the red team will go from passive to active, so make sure you start on the lab or early
+1. On Thursday Nov 21st, the red team will go from passive to active, so make sure you start on the lab or early
 1. There is a total of 670 Points available, but only 350 are needed to get full points on the lab.
 Additional points will not change your grade or count as extra credit.

 ## Grading